tylo-zane/oldcode/README.md

 Hello, my name is Tyler Marcinyshyn!
 I'm an intended Informatics major at the University of Washington, where I study web & interaction design.
 I pride myself on emphasizing visual charm without need for sacrificing the qualities of inclusive design.

-On my web development/design portfolio, you'll find the following three projects:
+You will find the following three projects on my portfolio:

 ### 1. Conversation Parade
 Conversation Parade is an experimental game allowing you to engage in discussions with Apathy, the cartoon cat.
 He will respond in different manners depending on the text you input.
 Using the 'emote' buttons in the lower right corner, you can even communicate how Apathy makes you feel.
 Originally created for CSE 154 as an exercise in PHP programming.